19hours/sg-statutes/Acts/Income Tax Act.md

 (2) All rules made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

-### Service and signature of notices
+### Service and signature of notices, etc.

-8\.—(1) Except where it is provided by this Act that service shall be effected either personally or by registered post, a notice may be served on a person —
+8\.—(1) Except where it is provided by this Act that service shall be effected either personally or by registered post, the Comptroller may serve a notice, direction or other document on a person —

 (a) personally;

 (b) by being sent through the post; or

-(c) where the person has given his consent for the notice to be served on him through the electronic service, by transmitting an electronic record of the notice to his account with the electronic service.
+(c) through the electronic service if the notice, direction or other document is permitted to be served in this way by regulations made under section 8A(13)(ba) and (13A).

+[Act 39 of 2017 wef 26/10/2017]

 [49/2004]